Cellosaurus logo

 PS1: Thanks to Richard Neve and Amanda Capes-Davies for providing this very informative answer.

-Q13: How to make best use of the Cellosaurus in the context of literature text-mining activities?
+Q13: How to make best use of Cellosaurus in the context of literature text-mining activities?

 1) Names/synonyms